Aurora Boss Guide

 Aurora is the final boss you will face in Etheria: Restart’s Threshold, a content area specifically focused on farming Modules to enable your Matrix Bonuses.

-You can face Aurora on Basic, Hard, Nightmare, Inferno and lastly, Cataclysm difficulties – there are 3 stages for each difficulty jump.
+You can face Aurora on Normal, Hard, Nightmare, Hell and lastly, Inferno difficulties – there are 3 stages for each difficulty jump.

-When you reach Inferno I difficulty, Aurora will deal 30% Increased Daamge to Hollow Element Animus, which increases to 100% on the final stage, Cataclysm!
+When you reach Hell I difficulty, Aurora will deal 30% Increased Damage to Hollow Element Animus, which increases to 100% on the final stage, Inferno!

 A puppeteer lost to the genesis infection, wandering alone in the ruins of a theater, rehearsing puppet shows.
 Anyone who tries to interrupt her performance will be met with hostility and attack.